Thermodynamic Formalism for Quantum Channels: Entropy, Pressure, Gibbs channels and generic properties: The eigenvalue property for

 The above theorem is the natural version of the Perron-Frobenius Theorem for the present setting.

-It is natural to think that $\phi_L$ acts on density states and $\phi_L^*$ acts in selfadjoint matrices. \begin{remark} We choose $\rho_L$ in such way that $\tr \rho_L = 1$ (therefore a density state) and after that take $\sigma_L$, such that, $\tr (\sigma_L \rho_L\, )= 1$.
-We point out that in this moment it is natural to make an analogy with Thermodynamic Formalism: $\phi_L^*$ corresponds to the Ruelle operator (acting on functions) and $\phi_L$ to the dual of the Ruelle operator (acting on probabilities).
-We refer the reader to \cite{PP} for details.
+It is natural to think that $\phi_L$ acts on density matrices and $\phi_L^*$ acts in selfadjoint matrices. \begin{remark} We choose $\rho_L$ in such way that $\tr \rho_L = 1$ and after that, we take $\sigma_L$ such that $\tr (\sigma_L \rho_L\, )= 1$.
+By doing that, we have chosen the precise scalar multiples that makes both $\rho_L$ and $\sigma_L \rho_L$ densities.
+Notice that, as eigendensity, $\rho_L$ is unique.
+We point out that at this moment it is natural to make an analogy with Thermodynamic Formalism: $\phi_L^*$ corresponds to the Ruelle operator (acting on functions) and $\phi_L$ to the dual of the Ruelle operator (acting on probabilities).
+We refer the reader to $\cite{PP}$ for details.
 In this sense, the density operator $\sigma_L \rho_L$ plays the role of an equilibrium probability.
-The paper \cite{Sp} by (by Spitzer) describes this formalism in a simple way in the case the potential depends on two coordinates.
+The paper $\cite{Sp}$ by Spitzer describes this formalism in a simple way in the case the potential depends on two coordinates. \end{remark}